vempatisriram6-dev/User-Management-Automation/README.md

 5. Existing users:

-    .Supplementary groups are added safely without removing existing memberships
+    .
+Supplementary groups are added safely without removing existing memberships

-    .Home directory permissions are validated
+    .
+Home directory permissions are validated

-    .Passwords are not overwritten
+    .
+Passwords are not overwritten

 6.Passwords and logs are stored with restrictive file permissions.